7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 12/exercise 1.md

-I feel like there should be a trickier solution than my solution, e.g. using a server like process to handle registering, then the first message in the mailbox is the one that wins.
+I feel like there should be a trickier solution than my solution, e.g. using a server like process to handle the `register()`'ing, which would allow that the first message in the mailbox to win when two processes try to register the same name.
+But if `start()` is executing in two different processes, I don't know how to connect those function calls to a server process.
+I guess I could register the name `server` and both process would send a request there, but that would require that the server process be started prior to calling `start/2`.

 ```erlang
 -module(one).
 -export([start/2]).